- The Washington Times - Wednesday, January 21, 2026

 The USS Nimitz spent nearly half a century as a pillar of American sea power, ushering in the era of nuclear-powered aircraft carriers and setting the standard for warships that followed.

-As the lead ship of her class, the Nimitz has sailed the world’s oceans through the final years of the Cold War, the conflicts of the Middle East and the opening decades of the 21st century.
+As the lead ship of its class, the Nimitz has sailed the world’s oceans through the final years of the Cold War, the conflicts of the Middle East and the opening decades of the 21st century.

 Named for Fleet Adm.
 Chester Nimitz, commander of the U.S. Pacific Fleet in World War II, the Nimitz has launched aircraft in combat operations and routine missions alike for nearly five decades.

-And now the Nimitz, America’s oldest operational aircraft carrier, is set to retire.
+Now, the Nimitz, America’s oldest operational aircraft carrier, is set to retire.

-With a service record spanning multiple generations of sailors, the carrier made its final return to its home port at Naval Base Kitsap near Seattle in mid-December, marking not just the end of a deployment cycle, but also the closing of a historic chapter in U.S. naval history.
+With a service record spanning multiple generations of sailors, the carrier made its final return to its home port at Naval Base Kitsap near Seattle in mid-December, marking not just the end of a deployment cycle but also the closing of a historic chapter in U.S. naval history.

-“We have traveled more than two-thirds of this planet during this nine-month deployment, and I cannot overstate the positive impact the Nimitz Strike Group has made as part of our mission to maintain peace through strength by sustaining credible deterrence alongside our allies and partners, Rear Adm.
+“We have traveled more than two-thirds of this planet during this nine-month deployment, and I cannot overstate the positive impact the Nimitz Strike Group has made as part of our mission to maintain peace through strength by sustaining credible deterrence alongside our allies and partners,” Rear Adm.
 Fred Goldhammer, commander of Carrier Strike Group 11, said after the ship returned home.

 On April 24, 1980, six Sikorsky RH-53D Sea Stallion helicopters lifted off from the flight deck and headed toward Desert One, a preselected refueling site 600 miles away.